LSSTDESC/CLMM/CONTRIBUTING.md

     ```bash
     pip install -i https://test.pypi.org/simple/ clmm==1.14.4 --extra-index-url https://pypi.org/simple clmm==1.14.4
     ```
 with the proper version number.
-This step will require an account at [PypiTest](https://test.pypi.org/) and you will need to generate a token that is required to publish packages.
-Note that some of the required dependencies may note be published to `PypiTest` and thus we need the extra index url to import the packages from `Pypi`.
-If the package was properly installed, we are now ready to publish it to `Pypi`.
+This step will require an account at [PyPITest](https://test.pypi.org/) and you will need to generate a token that is required to publish packages.
+Note that some of the required dependencies may note be published to `PyPITest` and thus we need the extra index url to import the packages from `PyPI`.
+If the package was properly installed, we are now ready to publish it to `PyPI`.

-7. To publish to `Pypi`, run the command:
+4. To publish to `PyPI`, run the command:
 ```bash
 twine upload dist/*
 ```
-This last step must be done with the token used to publish `CLMM` from the right account at `Pypi`.
-Once this is done, you will find the latest version of `CLMM` at the `Pypi` repository.
+This last step must be done with the token used to publish `CLMM` from the right account at `PyPI`.
+Once this is done, you will find the latest version of `CLMM` at the `PyPI` repository.
 To test it, try running
 ```bash
 pip install clmm
 ```

+5. The package published to `PyPI` will then automatically be picked up by `conda-forge` and published on that repository.

 ## Additional resources <a name="additional_resources"></a>

 Here's a list of additional resources which you may find helpful in navigating git for the first time.